magenta-aps/osdatascanner/docs/architecture/pipeline.md

   database: their tasks should be precisely and exclusively specified by their input.

-## The big picture - communication between OS2datascanner components
+## The big picture - communication between OSdatascanner components

 As mentioned, the engine consists of five stages that work in tandem with the four collector processes and the admin and report module.
 There are a lot of complex,